whispir/openapi/docs/Getting started/Authentication.md

 # Authentication

-The Whispir API uses authentication from 2 sources: an API key and an authentication header.
+The Whispir API uses authentication from 1 sources: an API key.

 You will require both of these in order to make requests to the API.